Case: Windows 10 Bootable USB not working

 Bootable USB not showing up in boot menu.
 This is because your USB drive is old USB 1.0 or 2.0, which is not supported by Windows 10.

-You can't boot from USB, even select the right boot option.
+You can't boot from USB in Windows 10, not even select the right boot option.
 In this case, the USB drive is likely to be damaged or corrupted.
 You may receive error message like "no bootable devices found".

 And then, see below and follow the suggestions to fix Windows 10 boot from USB not working issue.